-- (1) An obligation to maintain confidentiality or any other restriction on the disclosure of information obtained by or furnished to persons in the service of the Crown or any public body that is imposed by any Act, oath or rule of law or practice, or under an agreement, does not apply to the disclosure of information necessary for the purposes of an investigation by the Ombudsman of a disclosed matter. - (2) The Crown is not, in relation to an investigation by the Ombudsman of a disclosed matter, entitled to any privilege in respect of the production of documents or the giving of evidence that is allowed by law in legal proceedings. - (3) Subject to subsections (1) and (2), a person cannot be compelled, for the purposes of an investigation by the Ombudsman of a disclosed matter, to produce any document or give any evidence that the person could not be compelled to produce or give in proceedings before a court.
+(1) An obligation to maintain confidentiality or any other restriction on the disclosure of information obtained by or furnished to persons in the service Part 6 - Investigation of public interest disclosures by the Ombudsman

+- (2) The Crown is not, in relation to an investigation by the Ombudsman of a disclosed matter, entitled to any privilege in respect of the production of documents or the giving of evidence that is allowed by law in legal proceedings. - (3) Subject to subsections (1) and (2), a person cannot be compelled, for the purposes of an investigation by the Ombudsman of a disclosed matter, to produce any document or give any evidence that the person could not be compelled to produce or give in proceedings before a court.

-51. Deliberations of Ministers and Parliamentary committees not to be disclosed
+51. Deliberations of Ministers and Parliamentary committees not to be disclosed s.
+52 Part 6 - Investigation of public interest disclosures by the Ombudsman

-- (1) A person is not required or authorised by this Part to furnish any information or answer any question that relates to - (a) any deliberation or decision of the Cabinet; or - (b) the deliberations of any committee consisting of members of Parliament if the committee is formed for the purpose of advising Ministers in respect of their deliberations; or - (c) any deliberations - (i) of a committee consisting of members of Parliament established by resolution of either the Legislative Council or the House of Assembly, or resolution of both the Legislative Council and the House of Assembly; or - (ii) of a Parliamentary Standing Committee established under any Act. - (2) A person is not required or authorised by this Part to provide or inspect a document that contains information that is exempt under section 26 of the Right to Information Act 2009.
+- (1) A person is not required or authorised by this Part to furnish any information or answer any question that relates to - - (a) any deliberation or decision of the Cabinet; or - (b) the deliberations of any committee consisting of members of Parliament if the committee is formed for the purpose of advising Ministers in respect of their deliberations; or

+(c) any deliberations -

+- (i) of a committee consisting of members of Parliament established by resolution of either the Legislative Council or the House of Assembly, or resolution of both the Legislative Council and the House of Assembly; or - (ii) of a Parliamentary Standing Committee established under any Act. - (2) A person is not required or authorised by this Part to provide or inspect a document that contains information that is exempt under section 26 of the Right to Information Act 2009.